Isaiah Jackson (basketball): College career

 On December 1, 2020, Jackson recorded seven points, 12 rebounds and a career-high eight blocks in a 65–62 loss to seventh-ranked Kansas at the Champions Classic.
 He had the most single-game blocks by a Kentucky player since Willie Cauley-Stein in 2013.
 As a freshman, Jackson averaged 8.4 points, 6.6 rebounds and an SEC-high 2.6 blocks per game, earning SEC All-Defensive and All-Freshman Team honors.
 On March 17, 2021, he declared for the 2021 NBA draft while maintaining his college eligibility.
 He later signed with an agent, forgoing his remaining eligibility.

 Professional career

 Indiana Pacers (2021–present)

 Jackson was selected with the 22nd pick of the 2021 NBA draft by the Los Angeles Lakers and then traded to the Indiana Pacers.
 On October 23, he made his NBA debut, scoring one point in two minutes of action during a 102–91 overtime win over the Miami Heat.
 On January 31, 2022, Jackson logged a career-high 26 points, alongside ten rebounds and two blocks, in a 122–116 win over the Los Angeles Clippers.

+Jackson tore his Achilles tendon on November 1, 2024 against the New Orleans Pelicans, ending his season.
+Prior to the injury, he had averaged 7.0 points, 5.6 rebounds, and 1.0 assist over five appearances (one start).

+On July 11, 2025, Jackson re-signed with the Pacers on a three-year, $21 million contract.